toyplot.coordinates module

 Add bivariate line plots to the axes.

-• b (a,) – If a and b are provided, they specify the first and second coordinates respectively of each point in the plot.
+b (array-like sets of coordinates) – If a and b are provided, they specify the first and second coordinates respectively of each point in the plot.
 If only a is provided, it provides second coordinates, and the first coordinates will range from [0, N).

 mark